MinVR/MinVR/src/config/README.md

 system for naming and storing data within the strongly-typed world of C++.
 In terms of its treatment of types, it's sort of like an interpreter -- think Javascript, or Lisp, depending on your age -- without the procedural commands of a language.
+It is meant to be data-centric; the whole point is managing a large and possibly repetitive collection of name/value pairs.

 The data index supports namespaces, allowing it to be used for configuring complicated systems, with lots of individual entities.